 Maine has been severely impacted by the nationwide overdose epidemic.
-Between the year 1997 and the third quarter of 2020, 4,672 residents of Maine have lost their lives due to pharmaceutical and non-pharmaceutical drug overdoses.
+Between the year 1997 and 2020, 4,796 residents of Maine have lost their lives due to pharmaceutical and non-pharmaceutical drug overdoses.
 The drug information on this data hub provides resources, data metrics, and visualizations to inform Mainers about efforts to reduce the harm caused by drug use and drug overdose and to track progress towards reaching the goals outlined in Governor Janet Mills’ Maine Opioid Response Strategic Action Plan.

 The data on the Maine Drug Data Hub is organized based on the five Focus Areas of the Strategic Action Plan: Leadership, Prevention, Harm Reduction, Treatment and Recovery.
 It also includes a data metric summary table that provides an at-a-glance look at the metrics being tracked on the hub.

 The data, information, and resources available on the Maine Drug Data Hub is constantly being updated.
 Data sets, reports, and graphics are updated monthly, quarterly, and annually.
 New data metrics are added as they become available.
 Click the following link to access the Maine Monthly Overdose Report.

 The Data Metric Summary Table provides site users with an at-a-glance picture of the information being tracked on the Maine Drug Data Hub.
 The table includes a list of data metrics and the most current provisional data for each one including the most recent available data.
 All metric entries are hyperlinked, searchable, and sortable.

 The State of Maine is devoted to decisive, evidence-based and community-focused actions in response to Maine’s overdose epidemic.
 The leadership hub metrics include suspected and confirmed drug overdoses.
 It also includes resources regarding Maine’s drug response.